Virtual conferencing & remote consultations

-Video conference is a method of communication involving a live visual connection between two or more people in different locations.
+Video or audio conference is a method of communication involving a live visual/audio connection between two or more people in different locations.

-A video consultation involves a pharmacy team member and a patient.
+A remote consultation involves a pharmacy team member and a patient.

-Video conferencing can also occur between professionals from the same or another organisation.
+Video or audio conferencing can also occur between professionals from the same or another organisation.

 NHS have published a quick step-by-step guide aimed at NHS staff (pdf) which covers practical tips on running a video consultation.
 A similar guide is also available for patients (see the ‘Patient-facing comms’ section of this webpage).